krestenkrab/hanoidb/README.md

 - Operations-friendly "append-only" storage (allows you to backup live system)
 - The cost of merging (evicting stale key/values) is amortized into insertion, so you don't need to schedule merge to happen at off-peak hours.
 - Supports range queries (and thus potentially Riak 2i.)
-- Keys are not kept in memory (unlike Bitcask.)
+- Unlike Bitcask and InnoDB, you don't need a boat load of RAM
-- 100% pure Erlang code
+- All in 100 lines of pure Erlang code

 Once we're a bit more stable, we'll provide a Riak backend.

 ## How It Works

 If there are N records, there are in log<sub>2</sub>(N)  levels (each an individual B-tree in a file).
-Level #0 has 1 record, level #1 has 2 records, #2 has 4 records, #3 has 8 records, #5 has 16 records, and so on.
+Level #0 has 1 record, level #1 has 2 records, #2 has 4 records, and so on.
 I.e. level #n has 2<sup>n</sup> records.

 In "stable state", each level is either full or empty; so if there are e.g. 20 records stored, then levels #5 and #2 are full; the other ones are empty.

 You can read more about Fractal Trees at [Tokutek](http://www.tokutek.com/2011/11/how-fractal-trees-work-at-mit-today/), a company providing a MySQL backend based on Fractal Trees.
+I have not tried it, but it looks truly amazing.

 ### Lookup
 Lookup is quite simple: starting at level #0, the sought for Key is searched in the B-tree there.
 If nothing is found, search continues to the next level.
 So if there are *N* levels, then *N* disk-based B-tree lookups are performed.
 Each lookup is "guarded" by a bloom filter to improve the likelihood that disk-based searches are only done when likely to succeed.